 Dr Michael R. Templeton is a chartered civil engineer and Reader in Public Health Engineering in the Department of Civil and Environmental Engineering at Imperial College London.
 He is also the Director of Undergraduate Studies for the Department of Civil and Environmental Engineering.
 He holds a bachelor's degree with honours in engineering science and a PhD in civil-environmental engineering, both from the University of Toronto.
 His research focuses on the occurrence and control of chemical and biological contaminants in water, innovative water treatment processes, and effective water supply and sanitation interventions in low-income countries.

-Dr Templeton is a member of the Water Quality and Health Technical Advisory Group of the World Health Organization, the Water Supply and Quality Panel of the Chartered Institution of Water and Environmental Management, and the management committee of the Sanitation and Water Management in Developing Countries Specialist Group of the International Water Association.
-He serves on the editorial boards of the journals Environmental Science: Water Research and Technology, Municipal Engineer, and Waterlines.
+Dr Templeton is a member of the Water Quality and Health Technical Advisory Group of the World Health Organization, the Water Supply and Quality Panel of the Chartered Institution of Water and Environmental Management, and the Sanitation and Water Management in Developing Countries Specialist Group of the International Water Association.
+He serves on the editorial boards of the journals Environmental Science: Water Research and Technology and Waterlines.
+He is a Fellow of the Institution of Civil Engineers.

 et al., 2016, School water, sanitation, and hygiene, soil-transmitted helminths, and schistosomes: national mapping in Ethiopia, PLOS Neglected Tropical Diseases, Vol:10:e0004515, ISSN:1935-2735